Bill Ritter: Career in law

 In 1990, Ritter took a position in the United States Attorney's office.
 He returned to the Deputy District Attorney's office two years later.
 In 1993, Ritter was appointed as Denver's District Attorney.
 As DA, he created one of the nation's first drug courts, as well as taking on white collar crime in metropolitan Denver.
 He worked extensively on the prosecution of sexual abuse and domestic violence, as well as criminals targeting senior citizens.

 Ritter advised United States Attorney General John Ashcroft on affairs after the September 11 attacks.

 Charity work

 Ritter served on the Denver Foundation's Human Services Committee, the Mile High United Way Board, and the Denver Public Schools' Commission on Secondary School Reform.

 In 1987, Ritter and his wife Jeannie moved to Zambia as missionaries for the Catholic Church.
 They opened a food distribution and education center.
 Upon their return to the Denver area in 1989, Governor Roy Romer appointed Ritter to the DA's office, citing his missionary work as an "important factor" in the decision.

 During the 2006 gubernatorial campaign, Ritter's campaign and the press often noted his work in Zambia.

 Governorship

-Murder attempt
+Assassination attempt

 On July 16, 2007, 33-year-old Aaron Snyder stormed the Capitol while holding a pistol and threatening to kill Governor Ritter.
 Snyder was shot and killed outside Ritter's offices by State Trooper Jay Hemphill.